WiIIiamTang/pydori/README.md

 Functions also have optional arguments: **id** and **filters**. ```id``` is a list of integers representing the ids of the objects you want. ```filters``` is a dictionary of filters to use when searching.
 See the documentation on filters for more details.

-Note again that this relies mainly on the bandori.party api.
+Note, again, that this relies mainly on the bandori.party api.
 So Cards, Members, etc. all represent data from bandori party.
 I've noticed that some of the data - specifically, card names - does not match the english server data.
 In the future, there may be the option to have the choice to use only one of the apis and switch back and forth.

+The only functions that make use of the bandori database api are: Songs, Gachas, Bands.

 # Example
 This example instantiates a BandoriApi object, gets a card by ID, and displays the card's name.